Saatchi & Saatchi: Saatchi & Saatchi Fallon Group (2007–2017)

 Over time, the agency had lost some of its pre-eminent position in the UK and elsewhere.
 In 2016, for example, the UK agency was sitting at Number 12 in Campaign Magazine table of agency billings.

 In 2017, the global CEO Kevin Roberts left the agency after a controversy around comments that he made regarding women's equality in the advertising industry.
 He was replaced by Robert Senior.

 By the end of 2017, the alliance broke up as Fallon was "realigned" into another Publicis Groupe communications agency, Leo Burnett.

-Saatchi & Saatchi Rebuilds (2017 – present)
+Saatchi & Saatchi rebuilds (2017–present)

-Under the supervision of new CEO Magnus Djaba, Saatchi & Saatchi London moved out of 80 Charlotte Street, its HQ for over fifty years.
+Under the supervision of new CEO Magnus Djaba, Saatchi & Saatchi London moved out of 80 Charlotte Street, its headquarters for over fifty years.
 They set up a new purpose-built Publicis Communications campus and Saatchi & Saatchi global headquarters at 40 Chancery Lane, London.

-Following in the tradition of the staff-only pub; the company created a new onsite joint venture, again named 'The Pregnant Man' which is open to the public.
+Following in the tradition of the staff-only pub, the company created a new onsite joint venture, again named "The Pregnant Man", which is open to the public.